Table of Contents

 Next steps in the diagnosis

-For the staging, bonescintigraphy or 18 flurodeoxyglucose PET, bone marrow and cerebrospinal fluid puncture must be conducted to rule out skeleton and pulmonary metastasis.
+For the staging, CT scan, bonescintigraphy or 18 flurodeoxyglucose PET and bone marrow must be conducted to rule out skeleton: bone marrow and pulmonary metastasis; being the pulmonary metastasis the most frequent site of spread.

 Therapy of Ewing´s Sarcoma